-Kids Will Love Visiting The Art Gallery of Hamilton
+The Art Gallery of Hamilton – Fun For Kids

-The Art Gallery of Hamilton is 75,000 square feet and home to ver 10,000 pieces in its collection.
+The Art Gallery of Hamilton is 75,000 square feet and home to over 10,000 pieces in its collection.
+It’s way bigger than I imagined.
 Some pieces come and stay for a short period.
 These are called exhibitions.
 But many of the works call the art gallery home permanently and are referred to as collections.
 The second floor is home to a mixture of exhibitions and collections.